0dan0/qr/docs/control/hdri/README.md

 # HDRI Merge (optimized for GoPro MAX2)

-## Create HDRI with this two QR codes
+## Create HDRI easiler with these two QR codes

 <b>First QR Code</b> is a GoPro Labs macro that will taking nine exposures, 2.0 stops apart.
-This is only storing the macros, does not run it yet.<br>
+This is only storing the macros, does not run it yet.
+The script will name the files Hab_GS01xzwy.JPG, this to help you find the exposure groups on the SD card, however the renamed files will not show in playback or in Quik.
+The HDRI script is designed for laptop/desktop usage.<br>
 <img src="https://gopro.github.io/labs/control/hdri/macroQR.png" alt="Macro"><br>
 <br>
 <b>Second QR Code</b> makes a preset called "HDRI" from the above macro.<br>
 <img src="https://gopro.github.io/labs/control/hdri/presetQR.png" alt="Preset"><br>
 <br>

+## Using HDRI Preset

-After scanning these too QR Code, to run HDRI mode, select the new HDRI preset from the photo menu.
-The camera will say "Labs processing", as it waiting for a shutter press to run the none exposure macro.
+After scanning the above two QR Codes, to run HDRI mode, select the new HDRI preset from the photo menu.
+The camera will say "Labs processing", as it waiting for a shutter press to run the nine exposures.
+Shutter press can be via Quik, any compatible BLE remote, or the physical button.
+The camera should be stationary, as the nine exposures will take about 33 seconds.

+# Merge your Bracketed Exposures

+Press "Choose Files" below to select your files to compute a single HDRI.
+Then press Merge HDR (8K) for the ½ or ¼ Res merge for a fast preview.
+Any complete, click on Download .HDR.

 <fieldset>
   <legend>Inputs</legend>